 If you are like me, then you will not want to miss this free list of growing companies that insiders are buying.

 Looking at the total insider shareholdings in a company can help to inform your view of whether they are well aligned with common shareholders.
 We usually like to see fairly high levels of insider ownership.
 Insiders own 0.04% of Royal Bank of Scotland Group shares, worth about UK£11m.
 We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.

-What have hedge funds been doing with The Royal Bank of Scotland Group plc (NYSE:RBS)?
+What Might The Insider Transactions At Royal Bank of Scotland Group Tell Us?

 The stark truth for Royal Bank of Scotland Group is that there has been more insider selling than insider buying in the last three months.
 Zooming out, the longer term picture doesn't give us much comfort.
 On the plus side, Royal Bank of Scotland Group makes money, and is growing profits.
 Insiders own shares, but we're still pretty cautious, given the history of sales.
 So we'd only buy after careful consideration.
 Therefore, you should should definitely take a look at this FREE report showing analyst forecasts for Royal Bank of Scotland Group.

 Of course Royal Bank of Scotland Group may not be the best stock to buy.
 So you may wish to see this free collection of high quality companies.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.